filz0/convenience_filz0/readme.md

 # CONV
 My GLua library for Gmod.
+Also known as "Zippy's Library".

 ### Todo
-- [ ] Separate deprecated functions into new files
 - [ ] Create a convinient command that manually runs lua files
-- [ ] Create conv.funcWrapper
+- [x] Create conv.funcWrapper